Shashi456/Deep-Learning-Research/Review/Explaining and Harnesssing Adversarial Examples.md

 - This Paper explains why Adversarial Examples are formed.
   - Previous Attempts included complex explanations like Non Linearity, Insufficient Model Average and Insufficient Regularization.
-  - It is shown that linear behaviour in high dimensional planes is sufficient to cause Adversarial Examples.
+  - It is shown that linear behavior in high dimensional planes is sufficient to cause Adversarial Examples.
   - This explanation allows the Authors to design a fast method of generating adversarial examples.
   - One of the major reasons is the perturbations is smaller than the precision of the input feature.
-  - They observe that cheap algos are able to generate misclassified examples and hence this serves as evidence for their assumptions on how adv. examples are formed.
+  - They observe that cheap algorithms are able to generate misclassified examples and hence this serves as evidence for their assumptions on how adv. examples are formed.
 - Hypothesizes that neural network is too linear to resist linear adversarial perturbation.
 - They describe a method for Adversarial Training.